eljonny/TestCPP/README.md

  or build-release):
  - `cpack --config CPackConfig.cmake`

+Building the basic binary packages on Windows will generate an NSIS executable installer while building on Linux will generate multiple tarballs and an executable sh installer file.

 To create source packages, run the following command from the CMake build directory (either build-debug or build-release):
  - `cpack --config CPackSourceConfig.cmake`